 CSFP is administered at the Federal level by the Food and Nutrition Service (FNS), an agency of the U.S. Department of Agriculture.
 Here you will find a summary of the benefits and services available to those who are eligible to participate in this program.
-To view a copy of the CSFP Program Description Fact Sheet, click here.
+To view a copy of the program fact sheet, click here.

-USDA purchases food and makes it available to CSFP State agencies and Indian Tribal Organizations (ITOs), along with funds for administrative costs.
+USDA purchases food and makes it available to CSFP State agencies, along with funds for administrative costs.
 State agencies that administer CSFP are typically departments of health, social services, education, or agriculture.
 State agencies store the food and distribute it to public and non-profit private local agencies.

 Local agencies determine the eligibility of applicants, distribute the foods, and provide nutrition education.
 Local agencies also provide referrals to other welfare, nutrition, and health care programs such as SNAP, Medicaid, and Medicare.